hsluytergaethje/speaker_identification/documentation/rule_description.md

 subject is annotated to the closest verb, as in example 19 (sometimes due to errors produced by the dependency parser), the closest candidate sieve helps to find the closest acting entity.
-For the free indirect and mixed system, we omit the closest-verb-sieve and rely only on this sieve, as it proved to work better even though it is less restrictive.
+For the free indirect and mixed system, we omit the `closest-verb-sieve` and rely only on this sieve, as it proved to work better even though it is less restrictive.
 In 20, an example of a free indirect STW unit is shown.

 > (19) Suppius und Klarinett hielten sie von innen fest, **er** konnte sie mühsam nur ein wenig öffnen, wunderte sich, *daß es so schwer ging*, und tappte sogleich mit der Hand hinein.[^22]
 > (20) »Ich trau nicht, ob's auch halten wird«, zagte **er** den Heerführer an. *Warum mußte der auch kommen! er konnte nicht einmal mehr ruhig prüfen.*[^23]

+### Closest-Speaking-Candidate-Sieve
-The closest-speaking-candidate-sieve is only applied in the free indirect and mixed system.
+The `closest-speaking-candidate-sieve` is only applied in the free indirect and mixed system.
 Its assumption is yet again similar to the one formulated for the closest-verb-sieve, but here it is more
 restrictive: only entities that act as speakers are taken into account.
-The functionality is therefore equivalent to the dependency-sieve, but in this case the closest verb cue is not assumed to commence the STW unit.
+The functionality is therefore equivalent to the `dependency-sieve`, but in this case the closest verb cue is not assumed to commence the STW unit.
 The free indirect STW unit in example 21 can be attributed by means of this sieve.

 > (21) Als nun die drei Jahre beinahe um waren, kam **sie** eines Abends zu ihm und <ins>sprach</ins>, jetzt habe er noch drei Tage auszuhalten, die seien schlimmer als die drei Jahre. *Was aber auch in den drei Nächten geschehe, er solle fest bleiben und sich durch Nichts irre machen lassen, denn wenn er ein Wort spreche, so sei Alles verloren.*[^24]